Albert de la Chapelle: Gender in sports

 De la Chapelle is one of the first scientists who rose to oppose the International Olympic Committee's (IOC) handling of the issue of gender verification in sports.
 In the 1960s there was negative publicity regarding certain athletes competing as females.
 Their appearance was said to be masculine and it was hypothesized that they were males masquerading as females.
-The IOC adopted a “gender verification” procedure that relied on typing female athletes for sex chromatin, a simple procedure.
+The IOC adopted a "gender verification" procedure that relied on typing female athletes for sex chromatin, a simple procedure.

-It was obvious that some women would test “negative” for X chromatin even though they have no masculine traits at all.
+It was obvious that some women would test "negative" for X chromatin even though they have no masculine traits at all.
 This group of women comprises individuals with the androgen insensitivity syndrome whose karyotype is 46,XY but whose anatomy is normal, and other conditions.
 They would "fail" the sex chromatin test and would not be allowed to compete as females.
 The IOC was unwilling to admit this mistake, which was unmasked in a landmark paper by de la Chapelle.
 Soon other scientists joined forces and after years of public and closed door argumentation the IOC finally abandoned the sex chromatin (and later SRY gene) testing.
 The issue of women with a masculine appearance (and muscle strength) due to congenital abnormalities of sex hormone metabolism requires detailed study of those rare individuals who are affected and who compete in sports.

 Other activities

 De la Chapelle had many interests beyond genetics.
-He grew up with hunting and fishing and his devotion to nature continues.
+He grew up hunting and fishing, and as an adult he continued his devotion to nature.
 Skeet shooting became more than a hobby; he represented Finland in World Cups and other shooting competitions.
 His best result was a bronze medal in a European Championship.

 De la Chapelle edited and co-authored three books that describe the history and sociology of three locations in which he lived.
 Den lilla boken om Kalby describes his summer house in Tenala, Finland, located about 1 km from his childhood home.

 In Patricierhuset vid skvären the property at Bulevarden 10 in downtown Helsinki is described in great detail.
 De la Chapelle lived there between approximately 1941 and 1963.
-8060 Olentangy River Road, Delaware, Ohio 43015 describes a property in Delaware County, Ohio on the outskirts of Columbus.
+8060 Olentangy River Road, Delaware, Ohio 43015 describes a property in Delaware County, Ohio, on the outskirts of Columbus.

 De la Chapelle was also a patron of the arts.
-He started an art collection and foundation (Albert de la Chapelles Konststiftelse) which will build a museum in Ekenäs and donate it to city of Raseborg.
+He started an art collection and foundation (Albert de la Chapelles Konststiftelse) dedicated to the construction of a museum in Ekenäs, which is to be donated to the city of Raseborg.